Deployment & Authorization

 Creating Github Teams

-Create two teams in your organization with the following names
+- Create two teams in your organization with names adminandviewer.

 Configuring and Running Dex IDP